-The specialty of the Alexander Technique is not only to give you skills you need in pregnancy and the sensations in labor, but also how to positively handle potential postpartum challenges of being a new mother, such as:
+The speciality of the Alexander Technique is not only to give you skills you need in pregnancy and the sensations in labour, but also how to positively handle potential postpartum challenges of being a new mother, such as:

 - Extended exhaustion after your baby is born

 - Changing body image